pybala/pybala.github.io/content/blog/2023-12-10-databricks-and-dbt-part-2-incremental-models/index.md

 Yo can refer this page (https://balakumar.net.in/databricks-and-dbt-part-1/) for basic usage of DBT for Databricks.

-## Types of incremental strategies suported in models
+## Types of incremental strategies supported in models

 - append
 - merge